uber-archive/makisu/tools/bin/mkrootfs/README.md

 # mkrootfs
 ----------

-This tool was written to allow the creaetion of root filesystems from docker image names.
+This tool was written to allow the creation of root filesystems from docker image names.
 The binary will download the docker image and untar them in the destination directory provided.
 ```